dart-lang/language/working/0546-patterns/patterns.md

 type of the value being matched does not declare members whose names match all of the matched fields.

-At runtime, invokes the corresponding field getters on the object and matches the results against each corresponding subpattern.
+At runtime, invokes the corresponding getters on the object and matches the results against each corresponding subpattern.
 The tuple pattern matches if all subpatterns match.

 ### Extract matcher